-Around the world, members of the press face an increasing level of repression, violence and intimidation by governments, interest groups, militia and other parties.
+Around the world, journalists face an increasing level of repression, violence and intimidation by governments, interest groups, militia and other parties.
 As a result, journalists and media professionals are often unable to continue their work.
 Free Press Unlimited believes that journalists should be able to function as independent actors and function as change catalysts within society, especially under difficult circumstances like armed conflict and oppression.

 Together with our international partners we verify and discuss cases, coordinate joint efforts and aim to find sustainable solutions where possible.
 Free Press Unlimited currently coordinates its activities with the Journalists in Distress network, including the following partners: